-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor costs to correct defects in materials or workmanship.
+LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP [®] replacement parts and repair labor to correct defects in materials or workmanship.
 Service must be provided by an authorized Whirlpool sM service company.
 LIMITED FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts for electronic control system if defective in materials or workmanship.
 (Electronic models only.)
 FULL FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts and repair labor to correct defects in materials or workmanship in the sealed refrigeration system.
-These parts are: 1.
-Compressor 2.
-Evaporator 3.
-Condenser 4.
-Drier 5.
-Connecting tubing.
-Service must be provided by an authorized Whirlpool sM service company.

-WHIRLPOOL WILL NOT PAY FOR

-- A. Service calls to: - 1.
-Correct the installation of the refrigerator. - 2.
-Instruct you how to use the refrigerator. - 3.
-Replace house fuses or correct house wiring or plumbing. - 4.
-Replace light bulbs. - B. Repairs when refrigerator is used in other than normal, single-family household use. - C. Pickup and delivery.
-This product is designed to be repaired in the home. - D. Damage to refrigerator caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Any food loss due to product failure. - G. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+These parts are: Compressor Evaporator Condenser Drier Connecting tubing Service must be provided by an authorized Whirlpool[TM] service company.
+WHIRLPOOL WILL NOT PAY FO R A. Service calls to: 1.
+Correct the installation of the installation of the installation of the instruct you how to use the reinstance of the frigerator. d in other than normal, single-family household use. ct is designed to be repaired in the home.
+D. Damage to refrigerator caused b products not approved by Whirlp by accident, misuse, fire, flood, acts of God or use of bool.
+E. Any labor costs during limited wa arranty.
+F. Any food loss due to product fail ure.